The Secret History of the Bungle Bungle Range in the Kimberley

 Cusack recommends viewing “the Bungles” from above.
 “From the air, the extent, scale and ‘setting’ of the range as an ecological interface between the arid inland desert and the more monsoon-influenced savannah to the north and west, and its remarkable landforms make it a wondrous sight,” says Cusack.

-But it also makes for a wondrous sight on the ground, when the four-wheel-drive-only access road opens each April after the wet season, the vegetation is at its freshest, and there is water in the pools.“From the ground one is really immersed in the slightly bizarre landscape, dwarfed by the towering cones, particularly in the often very narrow gorges,” Cusack says.
+But it also makes for a wondrous sight on the ground, when the four-wheel-drive-only road access to Bungle Bungle opens each April after the wet season, the vegetation is at its freshest, and there is water in the pools.
+“From the ground one is really immersed in the slightly bizarre landscape, dwarfed by the towering cones, particularly in the often very narrow gorges,” Cusack says.
+Hiking the Bungle Bungle range is akin to exploring an alien landscape.
 “The seemingly out-of-context livistona fan palms add to the bizarre aspect.”

 In the heat of the day, the scent of sweet wattles flavors the air, and if you lean in close to the steeply sloped domes, a delightful earthy smell fills your head.
 Cusack adds, “For me, these beehive formations cannot help but inspire and reaffirm my wonder of the natural world.”